|Ashton New Rd, Manchester, Great Britain

 Although built in 2000, Etihad Stadium opened its doors to first visitors only two years later.
 In 2002, the arena started hosting both UEFA-organized and Premier League matches as well as concerts, music shows, and various performances.
-While being the home for Man City football club, it has witnessed its most glorious games and trophies won in addition to 2017-2018 season Premier League title.
+While being the home for Man City football club, it has witnessed its most glorious games and trophies won in addition to the recent Premier League titles.

 Also known as the Etihad Stadium, the arena has a typical structure and looks almost the same as any other British stadium with some slight differences.
 All seats are divided into 6 main categories.
 They include: